-4.2.2 Related Regulatory Approvals
+4.2.2 Related Regulatory Hearings Approvals

-In addition to a leave to construct approval, most projects will require various other (non-OEB) regulatory approvals: for example, an environmental assessment approval.
-In some cases, these approvals will be obtained after the OEB issues an order granting leave to construct.
+In addition to a leave to construct approval, most projects will require various other (non-BoardOEB) regulatory approvals: for example, an environmental assessment approval. -In some cases, these approvals will be obtained after the Board_OEB issues an order granting leave to construct.

-It is possible that other approvals may result in changes to the project after the project has been reviewed by the OEB (for example, a routing change or the imposition of additional project costs that were not known to the OEB).
-Under such circumstances, an applicant is required by the standard conditions of a leave to construct order to advise the OEB.
-Depending on the materiality of the change, the applicant may be required to file a motion to review and vary the order and satisfy the OEB that the project is still in the public interest.
+It is possible that other approvals may result in material changes to the project after the project has been reviewed by the OEB-Board (for example, a routing change or the imposition of additional project costs to rate payers that were not known to the OEB-Board).
+Under such circumstances, an applicant is required by the standard conditions of a leave to construct order to advise the OEBBoard.
+Depending on the materiality of the change, the applicant may be required to file a motion to review and vary the order -and satisfy the Board-OEB that the project is still in the public interest.